kitnil/awesome/README.md

 ## Dockerfile

+- [awesome-threat-modelling](https://github.com/hysnsec/awesome-threat-modelling) - A curated list of threat modeling resources (Books, courses - free and paid, videos, tools, tutorials and workshops to practice on ) for learning Threat modeling and initial phases of security review.
 - [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy) - Proxy over your Docker socket to restrict which requests it accepts
 - [docker-clion-dev](https://github.com/shuhaoliu/docker-clion-dev) - Debugging C++ in a Docker Container with CLion IDE
 - [cocalc-docker](https://github.com/sagemathinc/cocalc-docker) - Docker setup for running CoCalc as downloadable software on your own computer